phk-mvn/modbus-connect/README.md

 - **Browser Port Release Fix**: Resolved an issue where browser tabs would not release a serial port after a physical device disconnection.
 The transport's internal resource cleanup is now correctly sequenced to ensure `port.close()` is called reliably.
 - `PortConnectionTracker` **Fix**: Corrected an issue where port disconnection notifications could be sent with an outdated `connected: true` status.
 The tracker now updates its internal state immediately upon disconnection, ensuring status queries are always accurate.
 - **API Cleanup**: Removed the non-functional `getStats` method from `TransportController` and its corresponding interface to simplify the public API.

-### 2.4.76 (2025-10-29)

-- The import module `createTransport` has been replaced by `TransportController`
-- The device connection status tracker has been moved to a separate module connected to the transport.
-- A port connection status tracker has been added.
-- A layer has been added to the TransportController transport creation module.
-  > see more details in [Transport Controller](#transport-controller)